chaitanyathengdi/git-prompt/README.md

 **Currently includes**

+1. Indicators of:

-- Indicators of whether or not you have files that are untracked, modified, or added to the index.
+  * untracked, modified, or added files to the index.
-- Indicator for whether or not your branch is in sync with origin(only supports one origin for now)
+  * merge conflicts.
+  * sync with origin(+ is ahead, - is behind)
+  * incomplete/complete merge/rebase

-- The current branch and refname for HEAD
+2. The current branch and refname for HEAD

 **Usage**